-We will first meet on April 17th at which time you should plan on presenting a 10 minute retrosynthesis of your molecule highlighting what you view will be the key points of your proposed synthesis.
-I will expect a hard copies everyone's retrosyntheses at this time.
-Then on April 26-27 we will meet for your full 30 minute (maximum!) presentation.
-You should bring handouts of your presentation for the entire audience.
+We will first meet by the evening of April 11th at which time you should plan on presenting a 10 minute retrosynthesis of your molecule highlighting what you view will be the key points of your proposed synthesis.
+I will expect copies everyone's retrosyntheses at this time.
+Then on April 25-27 we will meet for the full 30 minute (maximum!) presentations.

 This written report should be no longer that 10 pages including all Schemes but excluding references.
 Your written report should conform to the ACS guidelines for authors.
-ALL written reports are due April 26.
+ALL written reports are due April 25.

 To the best of my knowledge, none of these molecules have been synthesized to date.
 Should that change before April 11th, I will give you another target compound or you can continue with your assigned molecules.
 If you continue, be aware that creativity is a part of your grade, so you will have to distinguish your synthesis from that published.
-(Note: Putative biosyntheses have been published for some of the assigned molecules.
+(Note: Putative biosyntheses have been published for many of the assigned molecules.
 You may propose a biomimetic synthesis, but such a synthesis must be grounded in viable chemical (non-biological) transformations.)